 Barriers to pay parity

-Despite the urgency and importance of achieving pay parity, achieving pay parity is not straightforward.
+Despite the urgency and importance of achieving pay parity, it is not always straightforward.
 Achieving pay parity goes beyond just increasing salaries or offering more money to disadvantaged groups.
 It requires addressing the disproportionate representation of women and ethnic minorities in lower valued roles.
 We need to introspect whether lower paid roles are valued less because of the traditional undervaluation of work done by women and ethnic minorities or because they are of lower value to companies and organisations.

-Cultural and social conventions have embedded these expectations that women perform most of the unpaid labour at home, such as looking after the home and taking care of children.
-This leads to the conclusion that women have less time to carry out paid work and are more likely to have periods of unemployment or working part-time.
-Constant gaps or reduced working hours can damager career prospects and lead to women having to frequently start over, delaying their chances at senior and higher paying roles.
+Cultural and social conventions have embedded expectations that women perform most of the unpaid labour at home, such as looking after the home and taking care of children.
+This leads to the conclusion that women have less time to carry out paid work and are more likely to have periods of unemployment or part-time work.
+Constant gaps or reduced working hours can damage career prospects and lead to women having to frequently start over, delaying their chances at senior and higher paying roles.

 A complicated financial climate means that businesses are facing rising costs and expenses with job cuts and redundancies becoming the norm.
 These cost pressures further make pay parity a distant dream.